ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 ### Client

 To access a database, you must first create a `client` object.
 Create a client of the H2 Client type (i.e., `h2:Client`) and provide the necessary connection parameters.

 ### Connection pool handling

-There are 3 possible scenarios of connection pool handling
+There are 3 possible scenarios for connection pool handling.

+1. Global, shareable default connection pool
-1. If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database if a connection pool matching with the properties you provided doesn't exist already.
+If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database if a connection pool matching with the properties you provided doesn't exist already.

 ```ballerina
 h2:Client testDB = new({